Best daily deals

 Kaitlyn Cimino / Android Authority

-The Google Pixel Watch 2 should look very familiar to anyone with the original model.
+The Google Pixel Watch 2 should look familiar to anyone with the original model.
 It also has a lot in common with popular devices from competing brands.
-Most wearables offer a variety of tracking tools, smart features, and third-party apps.
-To ensure you invest in the right device for your needs, start by determining what you want most from your wearable.
+To ensure you invest in the right smartwatches or fitness trackers for your needs, start by determining what you want most from your wearable.
 Are you looking for a gym companion or an extension of your smartphone?
 Do you value apps, battery life, activity modes, or health sensors?

 Apple Watches and Wear OS devices both pack robust app stores.
 An option from Garmin will likely provide the best experience for fitness-focused users less concerned with smart features.
-Meanwhile, battery life plays a significant role in users’ experiences and varies greatly from device to device.
+Meanwhile, battery life significantly influences users’ experiences and varies greatly from device to device.
 Despite being a Fitbit device, the Pixel Watch 2 doesn’t offer as much battery life as other options from the company’s stable.
-If you’re committed to the Fitbit ecosystem, the Charge 6 may be a better pick, but it sacrifices smart features.
-We break down a variety of Pixel Watch 2 alternatives below and dig into the pros and cons of each option.
+If you’re committed to the Fitbit ecosystem, the Charge 6 will last longer but sacrifices smart features.

 The best Google Pixel Watch 2 alternatives